 What is an “army ant”?

-Indeed, the term "army ant" brings to mind a concentrated (and often huge) mass of predatory ants on a hunt together, and it was in fact used specifically to denote such “mass foraging” species, such as the Carebara [Phieodologeton] silenus (aka "marauder ant") raid shown in the image below.
 That changed when E.O.
-Wilson showed (in a 1958 article in Evolution) these species also tend to be nomadic, that is, change their home location frequently (and sometimes regularly).
-Since then, other authors have pointed out even more traits that also tend to be associated with ants traditionally called “army ants,” notably, that the queens are wingless and physogastric (bloated with eggs); the food and brood are carried slung under the worker's body; "nests" are produced by workers linking their bodies together, in some cases yielding an exposed mass of resting ants called a bivouac; and the societies reproduce by fission—permitting a young queen to start a new colony assisted by part her mother’s worker population rather than on her own.
+Wilson showed (in a 1958 article in Evolution) these species also tend to be nomadic, that is, change their nest location frequently (and sometimes regularly).
+Since then, other authors have pointed out even more traits that also tend to be associated with the ants traditionally called “army ants,” notably, that the queens are wingless and physogastric (bloated with eggs); the food and brood are carried slung under a worker's body; the "nests" are produced by workers linking their bodies together, in some cases yielding an exposed mass of resting ants called a "bivouac"; and the societies reproduce by fission—permitting a young queen to start a new colony assisted by part her mother’s worker population rather than solitarily.

 Varied combinations of these traits have been treated as a “syndrome.”
 While this army ant syndrome can be a valuable idea, when it comes to the usage of the term "army ant" each additional trait should be regarded as a proprium (a term philosophers employ to describe a nonessential property common to examples of a thing, but which nonetheless isn't a defining trait).
 This is so for three reasons: 1) there are examples of undoubted army ants that show these traits at best weakly (some Doryline army ants can stay at one nest site for months if not years and so appear to be no less sedentary as many other ants; for example, undisturbed colonies of the Asian Dorylus laevigatus stay in one place almost indefinitely); 2) none of these traits are unique to mass-foraging ants (see the image at page bottom for a nomadic "herdsman" ant); and 3) the one characteristic that is unambiguously unique to army ants was clear even to early biologists: many ants stream over long distances, with food being found and collected at every step in their advance.
+In short, the search out (forage) for food en masse.

 An unfortunate consequence of defining "army ants" in terms of a suite of oft-connected traits (the “army ant syndrome”) has been that mass foraging itself has been neglected, to the point that it is usually unclear from reading the literature what is truly distinct about army ant foraging.
 Indeed, the evolution of mass foraging is almost untouched as a topic: how have army ants, the marauder ants, and a few other species come to search blindly as a group?
 As a result of this muddle, certain species in which multiple ants can kill or carry prey together but that forage alone in a manner antithetical to army ants are still mistakenly referred to as army ants.
-(In such species, the search for food is conducted by long-distance scouts acting alone rather than by advancing throngs.)
+(In such species, the search for food is conducted as in most ants by long-distance scouts acting alone rather than by advancing throngs.)

-For this reason it’s my hope that future researchers will focus more on army ant style raids, as far as I’m concerned the pinnacle of foraging behavior in the animal kingdom.
+For this reason it’s my hope that future researchers will focus more on army ant style raids, as far as I am concerned the pinnacle of foraging behavior in the animal kingdom.
 I also hope my arguments put forth in the book Adventures Among Ants lead the experts to return to defining "army ant" based on the one trait that is truly diagnostic for them: mass foraging.
 This revision would disengage the term army ant from the different though no doubt useful idea of an “army ant syndrome.”
 The ants showing this syndrome include nomadic ants that employ long-distant recruitment by scouts to capture prey, among them species that lack mass foraging such as Leptanilla, Onychomyrmex, Pachycondyla analis, and certain Leptogenys.
 One author who’s made a clear statement of this critical distinction is Sean Brady.

 Three Questions that Come Up